 The theme of my February retreat was self-love.
-A rather fitting topic for the valentines month!
+A rather fitting topic for valentines month!
 I decided that the Saturday afternoon creative activity would be to get the ladies making their own raw chocolate.
-Free of dairy, free of refined sugar and packed with antioxidants.
+Free of dairy, made with natural sweeteners and packed with antioxidants.
 Sound good?
 Read on!

-Raw chocolate is not only THE most rich and tasty chocolate you will have ever tried, it is also PACKED with health giving properties.
+Raw chocolate is not only THE richest and tasty chocolate you will have ever tried, it is also PACKED with health-giving properties.
 No wonder the Incas called cacao drink, the drink of the gods.
 It is that reference that is thought to have given rise to the name of the cocoa tree Theobroma cacao, from the Greek words theo (god) and broma (drink).

 What is the difference between cacao and cocoa?

 The key difference between cacao and cocoa is that the former is normally processed at lower temperatures than the commercial alternative.
 It normally comes from smaller plantations, tastes more bitter than cocoa powder but offers more nutritional content and is considered more natural.

 It is thought that cacao has nearly four times the antioxidant value of processed dark chocolate, 20 times more than blueberries, and 119 times more than bananas.
 It is high in antioxidant flavonoids, and minerals; copper, potassium, phosphorous, iron, zinc, and magnesium, and is also reputed to send signals to the brain that make us feel good.

 The taste, smell and texture of chocolate stimulates feel-good areas of the brain.
 Chocolate also contains tryptophan, an essential amino acid that stimulates the production of serotonin, the brain’s natural anti-depressant.
 Experts equate the feelings it induces to those we experience when we fall in love.

 Making Raw chocolate.